privacy-tech-lab/gpc-optmeowt/README.md

 ## OptMeowt's Permissions

 We do not collect any data from you.
 Third parties will also not receive your data.
-OptMeowt has a set number of permissions that are required for the functionality we use.
-These include:
+The permissions OptMeowt is using are required for opting you out.
+These permissions include:

 ```json
 "permissions": [